MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/system_requirements.md

 ## OS Requirements

-- The Windows container role is only available on Windows Server 2016 TP5 (Full and Core), Nano Server, and Windows 10 Insiders releases.
+- The Windows container role is only available on Windows Server 2016 TP5 (Full and Core), Nano Server, and Windows 10 (insiders build 14352 and up).
 - If Hyper-V containers will be run, the Hyper-V role will need to be installed.
+- Windows Server container hosts must have Windows installed to c:\.
+If only Hyper-V containers will be deployed this restriction does not apply.

 ## Virtualized Container Hosts